Skip to main content

 Home renovation financing options to consider before starting a renovation project.

-Laneway Housing Guide
+Backyard Housing Guide

 You can complete the form with your name and email address to have the Laneway Housing Guide emailed to you.

-Ontario Building Code Information: Adding a Second Unit in an Existing House
+Adding a Second Unit in an Existing House

 This guide can help homeowners plan and build a second unit within their house.